dbczumar/mlflow/mlflow/genai/judges/README.md

 ## Prerequisites

-To use MLflow Judges with LLM providers, you need to install LiteLLM:
+For the best quality and reliability with MLflow Judges, you need to install LiteLLM (highly recommended):

 ```bash
 pip install litellm